ruffythepirate/sql-apply/README.md

 This project is published at npmjs [here](https://www.npmjs.com/package/sql-apply).
 You can install it using `npm i -S sql-apply`.

+## Execution

+This project can both be used from inside nodejs projects by saving it as a dependency and then running `runMigrations` (don't forget to await the result).
+It can also be used from the command line through `npx sql-apply migrate -m <directory-with-migrations>`.
+Of course additional parameters exist, just run `npx sql-apply` to see available options.

 ## Limitations

 This project currently uses `IF NOT EXISTS` syntax which means it's only compatible with Postgres 9.1 and upward.